rust-lang/rfcs/text/0000-alternate-registries.md

 plus has the ability to have crates pushed to it, however this has the following drawbacks:
 * It requires crates.io to be able to combine two registries, or requires a radical change to the way crates.io works
 * The current proposal could be extended to support this, if a caching server is added at a later stage

+## Including registry definitions in a global location
+We considered using a global configuration file (eg ~/.cargo/config) to allow a registry to be specified, however this was ruled out on the basis that we believe that the registry to use for dependencies is tightly linked to the project and hence it would be wrong to move this into global configuration.

 # Unresolved questions
 [unresolved]: #unresolved-questions